Reviews You Can Rely On

 Comfort and Fit

-The QuietComfort is one of the coziest pairs of headphones in our lineup.
+The QuietComfort is one of the coziest pairs of headphones.
 We could all wear them for up to 10 hours straight without discomfort.

 The plush faux leather on the earcups and headband is pleasant and buttery soft.
 The earcups can handle ears of nearly every size, with a measured interior size of 61 x 40 millimeters.
-Our testers with ear dimensions of 2.1-2.5 inches tall to 1.5-2.0 inches wide found the fit perfect.
+Our testers, with ear dimensions ranging from 2.1 to 2.5 inches in height and 1.5 to 2.0 inches in width, found the fit to be perfect.

 Noise Cancellation

-The QuietComfort provides great, but not mind-blowing ANC.
-It outperforms most budget-tier headphones we tested but still falls short of some premium models.
+The QuietComfort provides great, but not mind-blowing, active noise cancellation (ANC).
+It outperforms most budget-tier headphones we tested, but still falls short of some premium models.

 The QuietComfort's microphones, located inside and outside the earcups, work together to limit external sounds by an average of 27 decibels.
 This was sufficient to block noisy distractions while riding in a car, running errands, or working in the office, but not strong enough to fully remove low-frequency, loud airplane humming.

-On any headset, ANC is active in the low- to mid-frequency range, with passive noise cancellation kicking in for sound blocking in the treble range.
-The QuietComfort's ANC blocks out 20-30 decibels of sound in the mid to low range.
+The QuietComfort's ANC blocks out 20-30 decibels of sound in the mid-to-low range.
 The lack of passive mode isn't a deal breaker.
 However, if you experience headaches, dizziness, or disorientation with ANC and hope for a comfortable yet effective level, this pair might not work well for you.

 bose quietcomfort - one of the biggest considerations you'll need to make is if you are...